EducationalWave

 In general, West Virginia is known for its relatively low housing costs compared to the national average, making it an attractive option for many individuals and families seeking affordable living arrangements.

-Related Pros and Cons of Horse Racing
+Related Pros and Cons of Cell Phones

 In recent years, the availability of affordable housing has been impacted by the decline in the coal industry, leading to population shifts and a decrease in demand in certain areas.
 Nevertheless, this has also created opportunities for homebuyers and renters to find affordable options in previously competitive markets.